GSA/digitalgov.gov/content/communities/rpa-community.md

 ## Purpose

 The RPA CoP helps individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
-This includes important initiatives like designing common federal standards for credentialing, privacy, and security, and designing common management metrics to gauge government-wide impact of RPA.
+This includes important initiatives like designing common federal standards for credentialing, privacy and security, and designing common management metrics to gauge government-wide impact of RPA.

 ## What We Do

-The CoP helps agencies convert RPA enthusiasm into action.
-Specifically, the CoP assists agencies in developing programs that are cost-effective, auditable, avoid common pitfalls, and most importantly, deploy impactful automations.
-To this end, the CoP hosts frequent knowledge-sharing events and publishes valuable guidance on best practices.
+The RPA CoP helps individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
+This includes important initiatives like designing common federal standards for credentialing, privacy and security, and designing common management metrics to gauge government-wide impact of RPA.

 ## Resources